 Look at what's currently ranking in the top 10 for your target keyword.
 What headings do they use?
 What questions do they answer?
 What content types appear (guides, comparison tables, FAQs)?
 Then identify what's missing.
 The gap is your opportunity to create something more useful.

-This is where e-commerce briefs diverge from standard content briefs.
+This is where e-commerce SEO briefs diverge from standard content briefs.
 Before you brief a writer, check: do you actually have the products to satisfy this search query?
-Creating a "waterproof hiking boots" category page with only three products that barely match will frustrate shoppers and hurt your rankings.
+Creating a "waterproof hiking boots" category page with only three products that barely match can frustrate shoppers and may hurt your rankings.

 Mine product reviews, search queries, and support tickets for the exact language your customers use.
 What questions do they ask before buying?
 What comparisons do they make?
-Including this in your brief gives writers the vocabulary and framing that resonates with real shoppers.
+Including this in your SEO content briefing gives writers the vocabulary and framing that resonates with real shoppers.

 Stuffing a brief with keyword targets is tempting, but if the keywords don't reflect products you actually sell or categories that make sense for your catalog, the resulting content will feel forced.
 Every keyword in the brief should map to products on the page.

-Generic briefs produce generic content.
+Generic briefs tend to produce generic content.
+Without product context, writers tend to produce content that often fails to convert.
 When a writer doesn't know the specific products, price ranges, brands, or attributes on a category page, they write filler instead of specifics.
 Include product feed data or at minimum a summary of what the page will feature.

-Writing content briefs manually works, but it doesn't scale well when you're managing hundreds of category pages across a large product catalog.
-This is where AI-powered content generation changes the equation.
+Writing SEO content briefs manually works, but it doesn't scale well when you're managing hundreds of category pages across a large product catalog.
+This is where automated SEO content briefs change the equation, turning your AI content strategy into a repeatable process.

-Instead of manually summarizing product information for writers, the Content Agent can pull directly from your product feed.
-This means every category page gets content grounded in real product data: actual brands, price ranges, attributes, and availability.
+Instead of manually summarizing product information for writers, Similar AI's Content Agent can leverage your product catalog data to generate category page content grounded in real product attributes.
+This means every category page gets content informed by actual brands, price ranges, attributes, and availability.

-Rather than writing a new brief for each page, you define content recipes that encode your brief requirements: structure templates, tone guidelines, keyword integration rules, and linking patterns.
-The Content Agent applies these consistently across every page it generates.
+Rather than writing a new SEO brief for each page, you define content recipes that encode your brief requirements, such as tone guidelines, linking patterns, and other content parameters.
+The Content Agent uses these configurable recipes to enable consistent, repeatable output, adapting to the context of each category page.

-Automation works best for category pages with clear patterns: product listings, attribute-based filtering pages, and geographic variations.
-For flagship editorial content, brand storytelling pages, or highly nuanced topics, manual briefs with a skilled writer still produce the best results.
+Automation tends to work best for category pages with clear patterns: product listings, attribute-based filtering pages, and geographic variations.
+For flagship editorial content, brand storytelling pages, or highly nuanced topics, manual SEO content briefing with a skilled writer typically still produces the best results.
 The smartest teams use both approaches.

-Here's what a well-structured content brief looks like for an e-commerce category page.
-Use this as a starting point and adapt it to your team's workflow.
+Here's an SEO brief example showing what a well-structured content brief looks like for an e-commerce category page.
+Use this content brief template as a starting point and adapt it to your team's workflow.

 Page URL: https://example.com/category/womens-running-shoes/